OpenAMP/openamp-docs/demos/matrix_multiply.rst

 Matrix Multiply Intro
 *********************

 The matrix multiply reference sample, as the name suggests, demonstrates OpenAMP :ref:`Interprocessor Communications (IPC)<ipc-work-label>` components through matrix multiplication.
-The demonstration uses a main controller client, which generates random matrixes.
+The demonstration uses a main controller client, which generates random matrices.
 It sends them to a service/daemon on a remote which performs a matrix calculation and returns the result via a :ref:`RPMsg endpoint <rpmsg-endpoint>`.
 The main controller then writes the matrix result to console output.

 ..  image::  ../images/demos/matrix-multiply-intro.svg